unoplatform/uno.extensions/doc/Overview/Mvux/RootOverview.md

 # MVUX Framework Overview

-MVUX, a powerful state management system, seamlessly combines the strengths of both MVU (Model-View-Update) and MVVM (Model-View-ViewModel) architectures.
-This document presents a brief yet comprehensive overview of the key advantages MVUX offers, along with a simplified example demonstrating its efficiency in building applications.
+Model-View-Update-eXtended (MVUX) combines the strengths of both Model-View-Update (MVU) and Model-View-ViewModel (MVVM) architectures.
+This document presents an overview of the key advantages MVUX offers, along with an example demonstrating its efficiency for building applications.

 ## Key Advantages of MVUX
 ### 1. Reactive Application Development